 A driver is injured in an accident when an Uber driver crashes into his or her vehicle

 If a person is driving or riding in another vehicle when an Uber driver strikes that vehicle, and there is resulting in property damage or injuries, that person may be able to seek compensation from the responsible Uber driver.
 This kind of situation is relatively similar to any other car accident case in the state.
 The Uber driver ought to be insured for a minimum of one million dollars via the ride-sharing company.
 A dedicated personal injury attorney will assist with filing a claim against the at-fault ridesharing driver.

 A passenger is in the car when an Uber driver causes an accident

-If the Uber driver causes the car accident, the passenger might have an accident claim against that driver.
+If the Uber driver causes a car accident, the passenger might have an accident claim against that driver.
 In the state of Georgia, rideshare companies are obligated to have a minimum of one million dollars insurance policy for property damage or personal injury per incident and are required to provide underinsured as well as uninsured motorist coverage of a minimum of one million dollars per accident, too.
 Therefore, a passenger may be able to seek compensation from the Uber driver and Uber itself to obtain coverage for expenses such as lost wages and medical bills.

 Who Can Be Sued in an Uber Accident?

 Ride-sharing has quickly become the preferred method of transport to taxi cabs, and Uber has grown its reputation as a reliable and convenient company.
 Commuters simply use their mobile application to connect with a driver, find their exact arrival time and proximity, and are shown an image of the driver’s car, its make, and the model.
 Commuters can pay automatically via their smartphone, so there are no credit card transactions or cash transfers involved, making it quicker and safer.
 Furthermore, Uber requires both drivers and passengers alike to rate one another so as to encourage a harmless and respectful environment for all parties.